Looking for how to pay for Tesla road tax in the UK? Here's your complete guide to road tax for electric vehicles.

 BEVs are also termed zero-emission vehicles.

-Tesla vehicles have Zero Carbon Dioxide (CO2) emissions hence, completely tax-free for both the first year and subsequent years.
+Tesla vehicles have Zero Carbon Dioxide (CO2) emissions hence, they are completely tax-free for both the first year and subsequent years.

 Plug-in Hybrid Electric Vehicles (PHEVs)